ipython/ipython/docs/source/interactive/tutorial.rst

 for running them under the control of either Python's pdb debugger (-d) or profiler (-p).

-The :magic:`edit` command gives a reasonable approximation of multiline editing, by invoking your favorite editor on the spot.
+The :magic:`edit` command gives a reasonable approximation of multi-line editing, by invoking your favorite editor on the spot.
 IPython will execute the code you type in there as if it were typed interactively.
 Note that for :magic:`edit` to work, the call to startup your editor has to be a blocking